 This technical standard provides test methods for resistance to potential-induced degradation (PID).
 PID resistance is an important requirement particularly for larger systems where long-term output must be assured.

 Installations in hot humid environments are particularly prone, and the problem is exacerbated with higher system voltages.
 As a technical standard, there are two alternative test methods and no pass/fail criteria.
-CEC currently allows certification to either method with <5% degradation.
+CEC currently allows certification to Method A with <3% degradation.

 Materials will be verified as part of the Clean Energy Council's test program, and non-complying products will be considered to be in breach of the listing Terms and Conditions.